NEO Planner V4.5 - Common restrictions - Explanations

 - Moon restrictions

-In this window you have the opportunity to determine the distances between the objects and the moon according to your own experience.
+In this window you have the option to set the distances

 -> look here how to control the brightness of the objects